tinylog-org/tinylog/tinylog/files/readme-bundle.txt

 1) Add bundle "org.pmw.tinylog_*.jar" to your target platform

-2) Optionally add bundle "org.pmw.tinylog.source_*.jar" for JavaDoc documentation and source code attachment
+2) Optionally add bundle "org.pmw.tinylog.source_*.jar" for Javadoc documentation and source code attachment

 3) Now you can test the logger by the following simple statement: